sportstalk247/sdk-multiplatform/docs/source/usage/comment_client.md

         }

         //
-        // If using KMPNativeCoroutines framework
+        // If using Async/Await
         //
-        import KMPNativeCoroutinesAsync

         let handle = Task {
             do {
-                let commentReplies = try await asyncFunction(
+                let commentReplies = try await commentClient.listReplies(
-                    for: commentClient.listRepliesAsync(
                     conversationid: "test-conversation-id123",
                     commentid: "test-comment-id123", // ID of the parent comment
                     cursor: nil, // OPTIONAL
                     limit: KotlinInt(int: 20), // OPTIONAL
                     direction: DirectionType.Forward, // OPTIONAL, defaults to "forward", Must be "forward" or "backward"
                     sort: SortType.Oldest, // OPTIONAL, defaults to "oldest", Either "oldest", "newest", "likes", "votescore", "mostreplies"
                     includechildren: true, // (optional, default is false) If false, this returns all reply nodes that are immediate children of the provided parent id.
 If true, it includes all replies under the parent id and all the children of those replies and so on.
                     includeinactive: true // (optional, default is false) If true, return comments that are inactive (for example, disabled by moderation)
-                    )
                 )
                 // Resolve `commentReplies` from HERE onwards(ex. update UI displaying the response data)...
             } catch {